IridioCapital/Mida/README.md

 * [Contributors](#contributors)

 ## Introduction
-Mida is an open-source and cross-platform trading framework developed by Reiryoku Technologies and its contributors.
+Mida is an open-source and cross-platform trading engine developed by Reiryoku Technologies and its contributors.
 Designed from the ground up to provide a solid, versatile and platform-neutral environment for creating algorithmic trading systems, indicators, market analysis tools or just trading applications depending on use cases.<br>